Sniffdog/Hashsynminer/README.md

 # Algos to bench

-*It is very Important at this point to choose algos and then let everything bench first before moving onto pools, intervals, and delays
+*It is very Important at this point to choose algos and then let everything bench first before moving onto pools, intervals, and delays but if you want to just mine one pool...please remove the algo's that are not in that pool you wish to mine at...

 # Pools, Intervals, and Delays